 Signs of worry:

 - You go to bed at night and you have trouble sleeping because you are replaying the events of the day.

 - You fall asleep and you awaken several times during the night to think about a current problem.

 - You are driving and you find yourself endlessly thinking about a situation that you are trying to resolve.

 - You are at the gym or on a walk and are rehearsing a conversation over and over and over in your head.

 Chronic worry wears out the nervous system and leaves you feeling exhausted.
 Many people (I was one of them) have no idea how much time is spent on the "worry train."
 Find out more by reading Transforming Anxiety: The Heartmath Solution for Overcoming Fear and Worry and Creating Serenity.

 Worry is a learned habit and that is good news because it means that you can unlearn it, provided you have a replacement behaviour.

 Did you know that by simply transforming those worry thoughts, you are improving your emotional, mental and physical health?
-Please email, or call to learn some easy-to-apply and effective replacement behaviours.
-(Also available: Skype and Google Chat.)
+Please contact me to learn some easy-to-apply and effective replacement behaviours.

 In fact, by Christmas, you'll be ready to hop on a different kind of train - The Polar Express!